 Amber Park Location Review

 For the uninitiated, here’s a little history of the locale.
 Located in District 15, Amber Park is part of the wider Katong / Mountbatten area, a neighbourhood traditionally associated with seafront bungalows for the wealthy Eurasians, Peranakans and Indo-Chinese back in the 19th and 20th centuries.
 Unfortunately, most have since been demolished to make way for these high-rise condominiums we see today.
 Even one of the last bastions of Amber Road, Amber Hotel, was sold for $27m in November 2020.
-The low-rise Chinese Swimming Club continues to stand strong and hopefully for a long time to come because any high rise building there will block the views from Amber Park.
+The low-rise Chinese Swimming Club continues to stand strong and hopefully for a long time to come because any high-rise building there will block the views from Amber Park.

 This area remains highly popular amongst buyers – a 2019 PropertyGuru survey found that 1 in 3 buyers expressed a desire to purchase a property in District 15.

-In terms of condominium developments, the 3 most prestigious areas in District 15 are namely Tanjong Rhu, Meyer and Amber.
+In terms of luxury condominium developments, the 3 most prestigious areas in District 15 are namely Tanjong Rhu, Meyer and Amber.
 Of the 3, Tanjong Rhu and Meyer Road are closer to the city and have the most number of full sea view facing units but many of the projects at Tanjong Rhu are 99-year leasehold.

-While Amber Park is further from the city, it is a mere 10 minutes drive from Marina Bay Financial Centre and is actually closest to an ECP exit.
+While Amber Park is further from the city, it is a mere 10 minutes drive from Marina Bay Financial District and is actually closest to an ECP exit.
 Getting to Bugis Junction or Suntec City will also take you no more than 10 minutes during off-peak hours.

 The start of Tanjong Katong Road is a mere 7 minutes walk away (450 metres) and you will find the original many popular food joints located here.
-Amongst them are Eng’s Wanton Noodles (shut down temporarily after 13 fell ill with gastroenteritis), Punggol Nasi Lemak, Heng Long Teochew Porridge and many more.
+Amongst them are Eng’s Wanton Noodles (shut down temporarily after 13 fell ill with gastroenteritis), Punggol Nasi Lemak, Heng Long Teochew Porridge, and many more.

 If you stroll 10 minutes (700 metres) in the other direction, you will reach East Coast Road, where you will find Delicious Boneless Chicken Rice (Katong Shopping Centre), 328 Katong Laksa and Petit Pain Bakery (heard their croissants are to die for and so are their queues!) amongst others a short stroll or drive away.
-So foodies… you will really never run out of meal options here!
+So, foodies… you will really never run out of meal options here!

 |Bus Station||Buses Serviced||Distance From Condo (& Est. Walking Time)|